olizilla/tutorwire-api/README.md

 Unit Testing
 ------------

-Tests are performed using nodeunit.
+Tests are performed using [Mocha](http://visionmedia.github.io/mocha/).
 To run the tests:

 ```shell
 npm test